-For the past couple of years, Kolkata is one of the cities in India that have experienced dramatic transformation that has placed it on the global map as a tourist destination.
+For the past couple of years, Kolkata is one of the cities in India that have experienced a dramatic transformation that has placed it on the global map as a tourist destination.
 Very famous for the devotion and inspiring work committed by Mother Teressa, Kolkata has become a hub of culture and traditions in India.
 Besides being an intimate city, the city is quite vibrant with a captivating soul.
-Notably as the only Indian city with tram car network, Kolkata is an exceptional city worthy a visit.
+Notably as the only Indian city with tram car network, Kolkata is an exceptional city worthy of a visit.

-Kolkata has a rich history and after experiencing a boom during the times of British occupation, infrastructure in the city has been damage severely by political actions and other problems such as power shortages.
+Kolkata has a rich history and after experiencing a boom during the times of British occupation, infrastructure in the city has been damaged severely by political actions and other problems such as power shortages.
 Fortunately, the city is on its road to economic recovery and has become one of the largest and most important cities in India.

-With a population of 15 million plus people, Kolkata is listed third in terms of most populous cities in India after New Delhi and Mumbai.
+With a population of 15 million-plus people, Kolkata is listed third in terms of most populous cities in India after New Delhi and Mumbai.
 The city is characterized by a tropical climate and summers are extremely hot and humid.
 The winter season is cool and dry and traveling to Kolkata during April is discouraged as the weather is unbearable.
-Kolkata attractions are a combination of eclectic historical, spiritual and cultural attractions.
+Kolkata attractions are a combination of eclectic historical, spiritual, and cultural attractions.

 Most Kolkatans have a passion for football and some of the best known national teams are found in Kolkata.
 The Indian Premier League is a major cricket event not just in Kolkata but worldwide.
 Being one of the major trading centers in India, shopping in Kolkata is always a great experience.
-Notable items that can be bought include handicrafts and leather goods in major shopping malls such as South City Mall, City Center, Metro Plaza and others.
+Notable items that can be bought include handicrafts and leather goods in major shopping malls such as South City Mall, City Center, Metro Plaza, and others.
 The city is also famous as home to some of the best restaurants in India and foodie tourists should consider trying the free Kolkata Food Walk.